 This easy fabric yo-yo tutorial is a great way to use up fabric scraps.
 Templates to make three different fabric yo-yo sizes and full step-by-step instructions included!

 As you might imagine, I have accumulated quite a stash of fabric scraps over the years.
 Today I’m sharing one of my favorite ways to put those scraps to use: fabric yo-yo’s!
-These little gems, which look something like gathered flowers, are perfect for adorning anything from wearable accessories to home decor items, and they can be whipped up in just a matter of minutes.
-In this post, I’m providing an easy-to-follow photo tutorial for making fabric yo-yo’s, plus free downloadable cutting templates for making yo-yo’s in a number of handy sizes.
+Fabric yo-yo’s, which look something like gathered flowers, are perfect for adorning anything from wearable accessories to home decor items, and they can be whipped up in just a matter of minutes.
+In this post, I’m providing an easy-to-follow fabric yo-yo photo tutorial, plus free downloadable cutting templates for making yo-yo’s in a number of handy sizes.
 Let’s get started!

 - White cardstock